angband/angband/docs/guide.rst

 For a melee character, the most important measure of power is how much damage they can do in a single turn.
 Consider the above cl 1 character with 3 blows from a Rapier (+7,+9), in a fight vs an out-of-depth Bullroarer, with no escapes, no ranged weapons, and no armor.
-On the face, they have no chance.
+On the face, she has no chance.
-However, if they can get in the first blow he in fact has a 71% chance of killing Bullroarer in a single turn, and a 95% chance of frightening him.
+However, if she can get in the first blow, she in fact has a 71% chance of killing Bullroarer in a single turn, and a 95% chance of frightening him.

 Further, with full buffing (!Hero, ?Blessing ?Berserk Strength), the character has an 81% chance of killing him in a single turn.
 As well as improving the to-hit probability from 91% to 95%, this corresponds to a 50% reduction in the chance of failure in a dangerous situation.
-Finally, assuming 'Anar' does win this battle, he gets 450 experience, and immediately goes jumps to cl 8.
+Finally, assuming 'Anar' does win this battle, she gets 450 experience, and immediately goes jumps to cl 8.

 Missile Damage
 ``````````````